gpustack/gpustack/README.md

 curl -sfL https://get.gpustack.ai | sh -s -
 ```

-Optionally, you can add extra workers to form a GPUStack cluster by running the following command on other nodes:
+Optionally, you can add extra workers to form a GPUStack cluster by running the following command on other nodes (replace `http://myserver` and `mytoken` with your actual server URL and token):

 ```bash
 curl -sfL https://get.gpustack.ai | sh -s - --server-url http://myserver --token mytoken